Foxtail Millet: What is it, Nutrition, Benefits, Uses, Side Effects & More

 The dietary fiber in Foxtail millet supports healthy digestion and prevents constipation by promoting regular bowel movements.
 [1] According to Ayurveda, it enhances Vata Dosha and balances Pitta and Kapha Dosha.
 These millets have been mentioned in Ayurvedic texts, specifically in the Nighantu Adarsha, where they are referred to as “Munidhanya.”
 Rishis and Munis consumed these millets because of their high nutritional value and ease of digestion.
 [5]

-Foxtail millet contains essential nutrients, which are vital for keeping the serum cholesterol, and serum triglyceride in check, thereby lowering the risk of cardiovascular diseases and maintaining a strong and healthy heart.
+Foxtail millet contains essential nutrients, which are vital for keeping the serum cholesterol, and serum triglyceride in check, thereby lowering the risk of cardiovascular diseases and maintaining a b and healthy heart.
 [1]

 The presence of various antioxidants in Foxtail millet helps combat oxidative stress and protects cells from damage caused by free radicals.
 [3]